bigdataprocessor/bigdataprocessor2/README.md

 BigDataProcessor2 implements a [Lazy Loading design pattern](https://en.wikipedia.org/wiki/Lazy_loading) to render Terabyte sized big data image data produced by light-sheet and electron microscopy, also on laptops with limited RAM.

-The plugin facilitates loading & saving of TIFF, HDF5 and Imaris file formats meanwhile allowing the user to shear, crop or bin. *(check out the User Documentation section below to develop what more you can do!)*
+The plugin facilitates loading & saving of TIFF, HDF5 and Imaris file formats meanwhile allowing the user to shear, crop or bin. *(check out the User Guide above for all things you can do!)*

 The plugin also encloses **BigDataTracker**, an object tracker tool for the big data images and also allowing to view and save just the tracked regions.